 If there is a magical elixir that promises youth and beauty, I’m all over it.
 I want fountain of youth flowy hair and shining, supple skin.
 But you can’t cheat aging.
 Can you?

-When we started hearing about supplementing with collagen and its cousin gelatin years ago, I was intrigued by the purported benefits ranging from healing leaky gut to improvements in joint health to wrinkle free skin and long, strong hair.
+Years ago when we started hearing about supplementing with collagen and its cousin gelatin, I was intrigued by the purported benefits ranging from healing leaky gut to improvements in joint health to wrinkle free skin and long, strong hair.
 I started adding gelatin to smoothies and making treats out of it, like this strawberry pudding.
 But I didn’t see a ton of benefit (more on that later).

 Fast forward to the present wherein we have access to some pretty wonderful collagen products that do, in fact, support joint, skin, gut, and hair health.
 But navigating all the different collagen options out there is confusing.
 And how do you know collagen is right for you?
 Most importantly, does it work?